autowarefoundation/autoware/map/map_loader/README.md

 ### Feature

 lanelet2_map_visualization visualizes autoware_auto_mapping_msgs/HADMapBin messages into visualization_msgs/MarkerArray.
+There are 3 types of map can be loaded in autoware.
+Please makesure you selected the correct lanelet2_map_projector_type when you launch this package.

+- MGRS
+- UTM
+- local

 ### How to Run